dlvu/dlvu.github.io/backpropagation/index.md

             <img src="lecture02.backpropagation.key-stage-0041.svg" class="slide-image" />

             <figcaption>
             <p    >And here is the backward pass.
 We compute gradients for every node in the network, regardless of whether the node represents a parameter.
 When we do the gradient descent update, we'll use the gradients of the parameters, and ignore the rest.<br></p><p    >Note that we don’t implement the derivations from slide 44 directly.
-Instead, we work backwards down the neural network: computing the derivative of each node as we go, by taking the derivative of the loss over the outputs and multiplying it by the local derivative.</p><p    ></p>
+Instead, we work backwards down the neural network: computing the derivative of each node as we go, by taking the derivative of the loss over the outputs and multiplying it by the local derivative.<br></p><p    >What this shows is that backpropagation, done like this is a kind of meta-algorithm.
+For each neural network that you draw, it tells you how to work out a backward pass, but the actual<em> code</em> for that backward pass is always a different algorithm depending on the shape of the network. <br></p><p    >In the last section we’ll see autograd.
+The algorithm that looks at the shape of a network, and applies backpropagation without us having to do anything.</p><p    ></p>
             </figcaption>
        </section>